ialhabbal/ComfyUI-ialhabbal/README.md

 ## Installation

+1. In ComfyUI Manager, search for ComfyUI-ialhabbal, Install, Restart ComfyUI.
-1. In ComfyUI `custom_nodes` directory.
+2. In ComfyUI `custom_nodes` directory.
 Run CMD, then: git clone https://github.com/ialhabbal/ComfyUI-ialhabbal.git
-2. Restart ComfyUI.
+3. Restart ComfyUI.
-3. Search for any of the node names above in the node browser to add them to your canvas.
+4. Search for any of the node names above in the node browser to add them to your canvas.

 ### Dependencies